 As a result of the continuing threat of coronavirus, the need for self-isolation and potential for further exacerbation of loneliness the Coronavirus Community Fund will offer funding to organisations delivering support around emerging issues.

 Andrew McCracken, CEO Community Foundation “We are delighted that we can be responsive and provide further support to communities who are already taking a proactive approach.
 Coronavirus presents a range of challenges for everyone, those of which are continually changing and we will work to adapt our fund accordingly”

-“We would like to extend our appreciation and thanks to various funders including – Department for Communities, Ulster Garden Villages Limited, the ARN Foundation and VSB who have all contributed to this fund.”
+“We would like to extend our appreciation and thanks to various funders including – Department for Communities, Ulster Garden Villages Limited, the ARN Foundation, The VSB Foundation, National Emergencies Trust and Derry City & Strabane City Council have all contributed to this fund.”

 Groups wishing to apply for funding please click here.